Fahd Qawasmi

 Fahd Qawasmi (1934–1984) was a Palestinian agricultural engineer and a member of the executive committee of the Palestine Liberation Organization (PLO).
 He was the mayor of Hebron between 1976 and 1980.
 During his tenure he was among the most significant mayors of Palestine along with Hilmi Hanoun, mayor of Tulkarm, and Karim Khalaf, mayor of Ramallah.
-Qawasmi was expelled by the Israeli government from Palestine due to the killing of six yeshiva students during the conflict between the settlers and the Palestinians in Beit Hadassah, Hebron, in 1980.
+Qawasmi was expelled by the Israeli government from Palestine due to the killing of six yeshiva students during the attack on settlers by Palestinians in Beit Hadassah, Hebron, in 1980.
 He was assassinated by the Fatah opponent groups in Amman, Jordan, on 29 December 1984.

 Early life and education

 Qawasmi was born in Hebron on 13 April 1934.
 He hailed from a politically active and wealthy family.
 Fayez Qawasmi, founder of Palestine Polytechnic University, was his brother.
 Following the Nakba in 1948 the family settled in Cairo, Egypt.

 Qawasmi graduated from Cairo University obtaining a degree in agricultural engineering.
 He also received a Master of Science in agricultural engineering from the same university.
 The family returned to Hebron after Qawasmi completed his studies.